dbertolino-github/iot-framework-smart-shipping/README.md

-Downlaod the VirtualBox VM at: https://1drv.ms/u/s!Arob1m34gP6nh6szx8QgSL-pSlnsFQ Or install on your machine mongoDB, mosquitto, node-red, Java and follow the setup instructions.
+Downlaod the VirtualBox VM from the release section on GitHub, or install on your machine mongoDB, mosquitto, node-red, Java and follow the setup instructions.

 SETUP INSTRUCTIONS